dib-lab/2020-paper-sourmash-gather/manuscript.md

 xx can we guess at places where gather would break?
 One is equivalent containment/different genome sizes.

+Any data structure supporting both the _containment_ $C(A, B) =
+\frac{\vert A \cap B \vert }{\vert A \vert}$ and _remove elements_ operations can be used as a query with `gather`.
+For example, a _set_ of the $k$-mer composition of the query supports element removal, and calculating containment can be done with regular set operations.
+Approximate membership query (AMQ) sketches like the _Counting Quotient Filter_ [@pandey_general-purpose_2017] can also be used, with the benefit of reduced storage and memory usage.
+Moreover, the collection of datasets can be implemented with any data structure that can do containment comparisons with the query data structure.
+Here it can be important to have performant containment searches, since `gather` may run `FindBestContainment` many times.

 ## min-set-cov supports accurate taxonomic classification of metagenome content